BaoXLF/CSfBS/README.md

-processdata class includes the data cleaning procedure.
-I remove the feature that includes a lot of Nan and get the feature I want to have.
+readJson.py is a class used to read JSON and save the document as a pandas data frame.
+It splits the data with a specific ratio.
+To run the method getBootstrapSamples(), one needs to put the number of Bootstraps you want to have and the ratio for each Bootstrap as input.
+The outputs are a list of Bootstaps and a list of reminders.
+Each sample is a pandas data frame. processdata.py is a class file.
+It is about the data cleaning procedure.
+To clean the data, one needs to know the existing brands and what kind of patterns you want to remove.
+In addition, in this file, I removed the features that included a lot of Nan (more than 50%).
+The output is a pandas data frame that includes model ID, selected features, and titles.
-The getBinary(unique, id) is to get binary matrix, the input should be unique words and the products. get_signature_matrix(binMat, numbPerm) is to get signiture matrix, the input of this should be binary matrix and number of permutation. the output of it is the signature matrix lsh_cal(signatureMat, num_bands) is applying LSH take the signiture matrix as input and number of bands, return the candidate pairs disMatrix(candidate, binaryMatrix, shop, brand, refresh, size) is to generate distance matrix for clustering cluster_algorithm(threshold, dissimilarity_matrix) using the hierarchical algorithm to get the result getTruePairs (df) is for getting the true pairs, you need to input the data frame tuning_cluster(dissimilarity_matrix, truePairs, candidate_pairs) is to test the performance and also based on the performance to get the result
+The getBinary(unique, id) function is simply to get a binary matrix.
+The input should be unique words of all products and the products. get_signature_matrix(binMat, numbPerm) is a fast way to get signature matrices.
+This function's input and the number of permutations should be a binary matrix, and the output should be a signature matrix with a size with the number of permutations times the number of products (the number of binMat's columns). lsh_cal(signatureMat, num_bands) is applying LSH technique.
+It takes the signature matrix as input and the number of bands chosen, returning the candidate pairs.
+The idea of this function is to disMatrix(candidate, binaryMatrix, brand, refresh, size) is used to generate a distance matrix for clustering.
+The selected features are the brand, refresh rate, and screen size.
+One can use class processData's method to get them or call from the data frame. cluster_algorithm(threshold, dissimilarity_matrix) using the hierarchical algorithm with complete linkage to get the candidate pairs. getTruePairs (df) is for getting the true pairs.
+One needs to put the original data frame with modelID (dependent variable) as an input. tuning_cluster(dissimilarity_matrix, truePairs, candidate_pairs) is to tune the clustering method to find the optimal threshold.
+The thresholds are chosen based on the performance F1 score to get the result.
+It returns a list of dictionaries.
+Each dictionary includes the performance of pair quality, pair completeness, F1 score, threshold, a fraction of comparison, and number of candidate Paris.
+Some functions I do mention here, such as F1 and cosin_distance, they are just used by some other functions to get a result.